Virginia Tax and Labor Law Summary

 * It is not legally required that income taxes be withheld.
 However, we strongly advise it so that the employee does not have a large tax burden at the end of the year and is not subjected to underpayment penalties.

 2. Pay the employers portion of Social Security and Medicare, as well as federal and Virginia unemployment insurance taxes (FUTA and SUTA).

 Good news!
 There are some tax breaks for dependent care that can help offset these employer taxes.
-For an estimate of your employer costs and your tax breaks as well as your employees take-home pay give us a call.
-In addition to the tax breaks just mentioned, household employers in Virginia may be entitled to additional state tax deductions for childcare-related expenses.
+For an estimate of your employer costs, your tax breaks and your employee's take-home pay, give us a call.
+In addition to the tax breaks just mentioned, household employers in Virginia may be entitled to additional state tax deductions for child care-related expenses.
 Please call for details.

 3. File tax forms with the Virginia Department of Taxation and the Virginia Employment Commission, typically on a quarterly basis, and with the IRS in April, June, September and January.
 With these filings, employers remit (pay) the employee taxes withheld and the employer taxes accrued.